Alistair Smythe: Fictional character biography

 Superior Spider-Man succeeds in killing Smythe, but only his physical body, as his robotic components keep his mind intact.
-His corpse, with his mind intact, attacks the survivors, disarming the guards.
+Smythe attacks the survivors, disarming the guards.
 Superior Spider-Man tackles Smythe, and they fall onto the shore below.
-Smythe attempts to transfer his mind into Superior Spider-Man, however, Superior Spider-Man had already done this and equipped the mask with armored plating.
-Before Alistair dies, Superior Spider-Man taunts him by revealing being Otto and that Otto already beat the true Spider-Man to the mind transfer.
+Smythe attempts to transfer his mind into Superior Spider-Man, but is unsuccessful and dies.

 In the Dead No More: The Clone Conspiracy storyline, the Jackal resurrects Alistair and Spencer Smythe in clone bodies.
-It is not revealed whether they avoided dying from Doctor Octopus' Carrion virus.